-Money and its exchange not only drives our economy but is one of the most important aspects of our culture.
+Money and its exchange not only drive our economy but is one of the most important aspects of our culture.
 Banks give people a place to store that money and help to bolster the economy through well-planned investments.
-So if you’re looking for a new career, why not consider becoming a bank teller?
+So if you’re looking for a new career, consider learning how to become a bank teller.

 As a bank teller, you’ll get to meet a wide variety of people, learn new skills, and likely hone some of your existing ones!
 And this entry-level position can, to the right dedicated person, be a foot in the door to higher-paying and more prestigious positions in the bank further down the line.
 It’s not for everyone, but if you’ve got solid mathematical skills and love to talk to people, being a bank teller may be a good choice for you.

 Tellers are the bank employees who interface with most customers using the bank.
 Customer service is certainly a large part of this job, and applicants for teller positions will find that they are well served by having worked in cashiering, sales, or customer service in the past.

 Depending on the time of day and the location of your branch, things can get pretty hectic, and it is essential that bank tellers maintain a friendly and helpful attitude throughout even the longest rush.
 Bank tellers also provide customers with valuable information about their accounts and other potentially useful bank services that may be of interest to them.

 Beyond interfacing with a majority of the bank’s customers, a bank teller’s most important duty consists of conducting the bank’s daily financial business.
 This is the primary function of a bank teller., so it’s important to be attentive and not to make mistakes or miscount.
 These transactions often include:

 • helping customers with deposits to both checking and savings accounts